-For details on the methods and properties that are accessible through the AutomationPattern property, see the .NET Framework Developer Center of the Microsoft Developer Network library.
+For details on the methods and properties that are accessible through the AutomationPattern property, see the Microsoft .NET documentation.

 |Object property||Returns the object that gives access to properties specific to the actual run-time UI object, as defined by the developer.|

 Many of the properties and methods accessible through the AutomationElement and AutomationPattern properties contain the same information as the properties and methods accessible through the Object property.
 However, information available through UI Automation that is accessed through the Object property lacks the standardization provided by UI Automation.

 Custom properties designed by the developer are accessible only through the Object property.